 The process of building truly effective relationships with donors must start with knowledge of the donors, an understanding of their motivation and learning which experiences you provide are motivators or pain points.

 What are you doing to measure the positives and negatives of the donor experiences your organization offers?

 P.S.
 Two free Agitator/DonorVoice Webinars focusing on donor experiences and designing and mapping donor journeys will be held on June 22nd and June 29th.
 Click on the links below for times, an outline of content and to register free.

 Making Radical Change with High Reward and Low Risk — June 29th.
-Effective donor journey mapping with examples from Catholic Relief Services, Amnesty International, Royal Society for the Protection of Birds and more.
+Effective donor journey mapping with insights from specific nonprofit examples.
 These control-beating journeys represent nothing short of ‘radical’ change for the organizations involved.
 But, because they were evidence-based and empirical the perception of risk was lowered and organizational buy-in increased.

 Missing from Your CRM: Quality Data that Shows What’s Killing Your Retention.
 June 22nd.
 Examples of charities that are reaping large financial rewards by capturing and using non-transactional data.

 This article was posted in: Breaking Out of the Status Quo, Communications, Donor Centricity, Donor Centricity - Case Studies, Donor retention / loyalty / commitment, DonorTrends / DonorVoice, Nonprofit management.

 You can follow any responses to this entry through the RSS 2.0 feed.

 You can leave a response, or trackback from your own site.